ingmarboeschen/JATSdecoder/README.md

 Note:
 - PDF article collections can be converted to NISO-JATS coded XML files with the open source software [CERMINE](https://github.com/CeON/CERMINE).
+- To extract statistical test results reported in simple/unpublished PDF documents with get.stats(), the R package pdftools and its function pdf_text() may help to extract textual content (be aware that tabled content may cause corrupt text)

 Note too:
 - A minimal web app to extract statistical results from textual resources with get.stats() is hosted at: